safeteeglasses/mainJava/module-3/06-Forms-and-Controllers-HTTP-GET/student-exercise/java/README.md

 # Exercises

 All exercises will be using the dvdstore database.
-DALs are already created, except for the Customer Search, where you will fill in the data access methods.
+DAOs are already created, except for the Customer Search, where you will fill in the data access methods.

 ## Actor Search